 The following are examples of recordkeeping risks:

-- inability to find records due to poor controls such as inconsistent vocabulary
+- inability to find records due to poor controls such as inconsistent titling or being saved haphazardly in multiple locations

-- loss or reduction in ability to access records due to technological obsolescence, disaster, corruption of information, or MOG/administrative change
+- loss or reduction in ability to access records due to technological obsolescence, disaster, corruption of information, or MOG and administrative change

 - unauthorised disclosure of sensitive information due to outdated or ambiguous policies and procedures